OpenAMP/openamp-docs/demos/system_reference-ST.rst

      root@stm32mp15-disco-oss:~# cat /sys/class/remoteproc/remoteproc0/state
      attached

-The communication with the Coprocessor is not initilaized, following traces on console are observed:
+The communication with the coprocessor is not initialized, following traces on console are observed:

 .. code-block:: console